paulk-k2dev/DataImporterServiceBroker/README.md

 The [GenericParser](https://github.com/AndrewRissing/GenericParsing) component was used for CSV importing.

-This was tested on K2 blackpearl 4.7 and the solution was built using Visual Studio 2015.
+This was tested on K2 versions 4.7 and 5.4.
+The solution was built using Visual Studio 2015.

 Note that this service broker was created as a proof of concept and is provided as-is.
 It has been tested to verify functionality but has not gone through a full QA cycle or tested under heavy load.